Roger Knapp

 Roger Bill Knapp (September 7, 1959 – March 30, 2008) was a professional tennis player from the United States.

 Biography

 Early life

-The son of Iowa real estate developer Bill Knapp, he was born in Des Moines in 1959 and attended the local Herbert Hoover High School.
+The son of Iowa real estate developer Bill Knapp and Irene Madge "Magoo" née Hill Knapp, he was born in Des Moines in 1959 and attended the local Herbert Hoover High School.
+His sister Ginny née Knapp Haviland was born in 1950.

 After his sophomore year he transferred to La Jolla High School in California and then took up a tennis scholarship to attend the University of South California (USC).
 An All-American in doubles in 1979 and 1980, Knapp graduated in 1982, then turned professional and joined the international tennis circuit.

 Professional tennis

 His professional appearances were delayed when he left the tour to study at a Baptist bible college, but he returned to feature in several Grand Prix events in 1984 and 1985.

 Knapp, a left-handed player, made the semi-finals of the Bristol Grand Prix tournament in 1985, during which he upset then world number 27 Henri Leconte.
 He peaked at 146 in the world for singles and was ranked as high as 119 in doubles.
 His final appearance on tour was in the men's doubles draw at the 1985 US Open where he partnered with Australia's Peter Doohan to reach the second round.